What is WASWUG?

-If your school or district purchases WSIPC Cooperative services including software, hardware, or support, you are a Cooperative member.
+If your organization receives a paid service from or through WSIPC, you are a Cooperative member.
 If you are unsure of your Cooperative member status, or would like to inquire about becoming a member, please contact WSIPC at 425-349-6600 or firstname.lastname@example.org.

 WASWUG Spring FAQ's